Jabulani-N/holbertonschool-higher_level_programming/javascript-web_scraping/README.md

 [full list of reponse attributes](https://developer.mozilla.org/en-US/docs/Web/API/Response)

+[this is the database we request from](https://swapi-api.hbtn.io/documentation#vehicles )
 ### Converting response (string) to object (dictionary)

 when you request from the SWAPI, the body of the response you'll receive is a JSON string object. it's a perfecetly formatted dictionary, just in string form. conert it to a dictoinary.